diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

     Py_DECREF(base); Py_DECREF(exponent); // We have to decrement the refcount of the borrowed references

-    return result; // result is new reference that we are passing to the caller to handle }
+    return result; // result is a new reference that we are passing to the caller to handle }

 // Check https://pythonextensionpatterns.readthedocs.io/en/latest/canonical_function.html for another way we could structure this ( and any other ) function.
-// Furthermore, you will see a good goto use in a C program ( This pattern is used troughout some of the CPython source code too )
+// Furthermore, you will see a good goto use in a C program ( This pattern is used throughout some of the CPython source code too )

 static PyMethodDef custom_methods[] = {
    { "simplePow", simplePow, METH_VARARGS, "" }, // Our method entry